crud3/ns3-dce-nsc-experiments/nsc-docker-ubuntu1604/README.md

 The Dockerfile is based upon https://github.com/direct-code-execution/dce-dockerfiles/blob/master/ubuntu1604/Dockerfile
 and
 https://github.com/direct-code-execution/ns-3-dce/blob/master/utils/Dockerfile
 Additional packages have been added to facilitate building NSC (according to https://www.nsnam.org/wiki/Installation#Ubuntu.2FDebian.2FMint).
-NSC is built using the SCONS build system.
-(TODO and maybe add building with bake).
-Ubuntu 16.04 already uses gcc-5, so no modifications to the gcc versions were made.
+NSC is built using the SCONS build system, either directly or through bake.
+Ubuntu 16.04 already uses gcc-5, so no modifications to the gcc versions were necessary.

-## Errors
+## Errors (using scons directly)
-Building with with scons (`python2 scons.py`) yields the following error:
+Building directly with with scons (`python2 scons.py`) yields the following error:

 ```
 ...